kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

 ## Method

 In this section we derive an adaptive learning rate update scheme for gradient descent optimization algorithms.
-Stochastic gradient descent computes the gradient of a loss function $$L$$ with respect to the parameters $$\boldsymbol{w}$$.
+Stochastic gradient descent computes the gradient of a loss function $L$ with respect to the parameters $w$.
 The update rule for each parameter can be written as follows:

 \begin{equation} \label{eq:weight_update}
 w_i^{(t+1)} = w_i^{(t)} - \eta_{i}^{(t)} \frac{dL^{(t)}}{dw_i^{(t)}}